 Yes, in a metaphorical sense.
 If someone changes dramatically in mindset, habits, or lifestyle, you can say they’ve revolutionized their life or thinking.

-“Evolve” implies gradual change over time, while “revolutionize” means sudden, dramatic transformation.
-For example, smartphones evolved from mobile phones, but the internet revolutionized communication.
+Transform suggests a significant change, evolve implies gradual development over time, and revolutionize emphasizes a sudden, dramatic transformation that often alters outcomes or expectations.
+For example, smartphones evolved over time, but the internet revolutionized communication.